150 000 000

 150 000 000 (Russian: Sto pyat'desyat millionov) is a poem by Vladimir Mayakovsky written in 1919–1920 and first published in April 1921 by GIZ (Gosizdat) Publishers, originally anonymously.
-The poem, hailing the 150-million-strong Russian people's mission in starting the world revolution (represented here as an allegorical battle of Russian Ivan and the American president Woodrow Wilson, the embodiment of the capitalist evil) failed to impress the Soviet revolutionary leader Vladimir Lenin who apparently saw in it little but a pretentious Futuristic experiment.
+The poem, hailing the 150-million-strong Russian people's mission in starting the world revolution (represented here as an allegorical battle of the Russian Ivan and the American president Woodrow Wilson, the embodiment of the capitalist evil), failed to impress the Soviet revolutionary leader Vladimir Lenin who apparently saw in it little but a pretentious Futuristic experiment.

 History

 Mayakovsky conceived and started writing the poem in the first half of 1919 and completed it in March 1920.
-Among its several working titles were "The Will of the Millions" (Воля миллионов), "The Tale of Ivan" (Былина об Иване) and "Ivan The Bylina.
-The Revolutionary Epic" (Иван Былина. Эпос революции).
+Among its several working titles were "The Will of the Millions" (Воля миллионов, Volya millionov), "The Tale of Ivan" (Былина об Иване, Bylina ob Ivane) and "Ivan The Bylina.
+The Revolutionary Epic" (Иван Былина. Эпос революции; Ivan Bylina.
+Epos revolyutsii).

 On 5 March 1920 Mayakovsky recited fragments of the poem at the event celebrating the opening of the All-Russian Union of Poets Club in Moscow.
-He read it in full on the 4th and the 20th of December of the same year, at the Petrograd House of Arts and Polytechnic Museum in Moscow, respectively.
+He read it in full on 4 and 20 of December of the same year, at the Petrograd House of Arts and Polytechnic Museum in Moscow, respectively.

 The poem first appeared in fragments in Khudozhestvennoye Slovo (Artistic Word) magazine's October 1920 issue.
 As a separate edition it came out in April 1921, published by Gosizdat (GIZ) without the name of the author mentioned.
 The reason for this anonymity was explained in the poem's first two stanzas: "150 millions is the name of this poem's master / Bullet is rhythm, flame's a rhyme jumping from house to house. / 150 millions speak through my mouth / Masses marching over the stepping-stone paper is the offset duplicator machine getting these pages printed. // Who'd enquire the Moon and the Sun of what makes them bring out day and night, who’d demand the name of creator genius? / The same's with this poem: it hasn't got one single author."

 "Completed 150 Millions.
 Published it anonymously, so that everyone could add things and improve it.
 Nobody did, everybody knew the name of the author anyway.
 Well, whatever.
 Now it comes out with my name on," Mayakovsky commented in I, Myself autobiography ("Year 1920" chapter).

 Reception

 Mayakovsky's public recitals in Moscow and Petrograd had great success, but in higher places the publication caused controversy.
-Vladimir Lenin, for whom Mayakovsky was just "one of those Futurists" (whom he reviled) was outraged with the fact that Gosizdat printed 5 thousand copies of the poem which he found "pretentious and dodgy."
+Vladimir Lenin, for whom Mayakovsky was just "one of those Futurists" (whom he reviled) was outraged with the fact that Gosizdat printed 5 thousand copies of the poem which he found "pretentious and dodgy".